Lexington Opera House: History

 The Harry Schwartz family was confident in the Opera House's conversion into a movie house.
 Price Coomer went to work for Harry Schwartz in 1930 and bought the house from him in 1955.
 Coomer remodeled the house and fortunately saved it from the first wrecker's ball.
 In 1961, under the urban renewal project, the Opera House was scheduled to be demolished, but in due course the Opera House was not torn down, rather a windbreak that protected the theatre was removed.

 In 1968, a windstorm caused the false ceiling to collapse, which raised attention for leaders in the urban renewal project to demolish the theatre.
 Then in 1973, a second windstorm caused the roof of the building to collapse.
-The dilapidated theatre was seen invaluable and was only a third-run movie house during that time.
+The dilapidated theatre was not seen as valuable and was only a third-run movie house during that time.

 Private and public campaigns were established to educate and inform the public regarding the history and tradition of the Opera House's significance to the community.
 Building inspectors determined that it would be cheaper to renovate the Opera House for $2.5 million than to reconstruct a new building for $7 million.
 The Opera House was purchased by the city as part of the Lexington Center Corporation and was provided financial assistance from the Opera House Fund, Inc. The fund was developed by local philanthropists William T. Young and George and Linda Carey.

 The Opera House Fund, Incorporated, was founded in 1974 and is a non-profit community service that is dedicated to assisting the Lexington Center Corporation in support of the Lexington Opera House.
 The fund supports the Opera House through the presentation of professional touring artists on the Broadway Live and Variety Live series, as well as a subsidy program for local performing arts groups.